actionhero/new-tutorial/README.md

 ## Testing

-To finally test the whole application let's create a basic test at `__tests__/task.ts`
+To finally test the whole application let's create a basic test at `__tests__/goal.ts`

-First lets set up the Get Task Test.
+First lets set up the Get Goal Test.
 It has 2 simple parts involving starting of api before everything and stopping it after every test has been executed.
 ```
 describe("Action", () => {
-  describe("Get Task", () => {
+  describe("Get Goal", () => {
     beforeAll(async () => {
       api = await actionhero.start();
     });